LGBTQ history in the United States: Aftermath of Puritans

-Revolution Era
+Revolutionary Era

-In 1771, Josiah Quincy Jr and John Adams were opposing attorneys in an assault and battery case, John Gray vs Lendall/Lindall Pitts.
+In 1771, Josiah Quincy Jr. and John Adams were opposing attorneys in an assault and battery case, John Gray vs Lendall/Lindall Pitts.
 Pitts began to flirt with a woman (either John Gray or a friend), whom he greatly liked.
 He later discovered this woman was a "cross-dressing man."
 He reacted with hostility and struck Gray's head, causing serious injury.
-Gray sued Pitts £300 ($66,000 in 2025) for physical damage.They were rewarded £5 ($1,100), raised to £18 ($4,000).
-Cross-dressing was illegal under Massachusetts law, but Gray/their friend suffered no repercussions and the judge seems to have ignored this.
+Gray sued Pitts £300 ($66,000 in 2025) for physical damage.
+They were rewarded £5 ($1,100), raised to £18 ($4,000).
+Cross-dressing was illegal under Massachusetts law, but Gray (or the friend) suffered no repercussions, and the judge seems to have ignored this.

 In 1776, Public Universal Friend (also known as The Friend) suffered an illness, after which they claimed to be reborn and began to live a genderless life.
 They preached throughout New England, and soon acquired a following, called "The Society of Universal Friends".